mandakan/life-compass/user_stories/user_story_1_1_create_life_compass.md

 - The created life compass is stored in Local Storage and persists between sessions.
 - The interface guides the user through the creation process with clear instructions.
 - The UI should accommodate error handling (e.g., if Local Storage is unavailable).
+- The first MVP of the app shall be in Swedish but this will be configurable in a later user story.

 ## 🎯 Definition of Done